Florida sets record again with 257 new coronavirus deaths; cases remain under 10,000

 Miami-Dade climbed to 1,611, which is 241 more in one week.
 Broward increased to 709 with a rise of 163 in one week.

-Palm Beach County's death count is higher than 21 states, including Nevada at 801 with a gain of 21 and Kentucky at 731 with 7 more.
+Palm Beach County's death count is higher than 20 states, including Kentucky at 736 with 5 more.
+Nevada is at 830 after gaining 29.

 Tests